Yousign/bulletproof/docs/state-management.md

 ### Context

-If you need to shared state among severals components or pages (Application State), use React `Context`.
+If you need to share state among severals components or pages (Application State), use React `Context`.
 A great use case for `Context`, it's when you want to make your component composable, and yet share the same state.

 [context](https://reactjs.org/docs/context.html) + [hooks](https://reactjs.org/docs/hooks-intro.html)